MiroslavMali/Vampire-Survivor-Clone/README.md

 ![VampireSurvivorClone-ezgif com-optimize](https://github.com/MiroslavMali/Vampire-Survivor-Clone/assets/68731924/83bee461-d6d3-42a5-9b9c-ba2324e57c28)

-## Introduction
+## Project Overview
-One of the most complex projects I've made so far, and one I'm really proud of, is this clone of the popular game 'Vampire Survivor.'
-Developed using the Pygame library, the goal is to survive waves of enemies and achieve the highest possible score.
+This project is a clone of the popular game 'Vampire Survivor,' developed entirely from scratch using Python and the Pygame library.
+It is one of the most complex and rewarding projects I've undertaken, demonstrating my ability to create a project like this without relying on any frameworks or external packages.

 ## Key Features